KusStar/vite-plugin-glslify/README.md

      */
     exclude?: FilterPattern;
     /**
-     * should transform files with literalsCompiler, defaults to true */ transformLiterals?: boolean;
+     * should transform literals with literalsCompiler, defaults to true */ transformLiterals?: boolean;
     /**